Congratulations on your recent admission to the USC Thornton School of Music!

 USC Thornton Orientation, Advisement, & Course Registration

-At Thornton’s Graduate Student Orientation Session, new students will meet their academic advisor, receive information about their curriculum, and will have the opportunity to register for all or some of their fall classes.
+At Thornton’s Graduate Student Orientation Session, new students will meet their academic advisor, receive information about their curriculum and degree requirements, and will learn how to register for classes.

 For planning purposes, please make a note of the following.